nkmr-aw/prompt_constructor/README.md

 (In this case, the launcher will not be usable unless codes inside are modified, but this is not a problem because changing the extension of the main body will make it worthless.)
 Note that a black screen does not interfere with the operation of the application.
 It's just an eyesore.

 Python must be installed in your environment.
-The assumed version is Python 3.12.5 or higher.
+The assumed version is Python 3.12.x or higher.
 There are files and folders that are automatically created when you run the program for the first time.
+Works entirely locally.

 ### Uninstallation
 The registry is not used, and uninstallation is completed by deleting the entire folder.